 What about the dreaded Cancer ? is there a VAX for that?
 Perhaps it is good to look at some things to boost one’s immunity before either the dreaded C or some aggressive virus puts us somewhere we do not want to go.
 There is a lot we can do to prevent this situation.

-OK so what do we do?
+OK, so what do we do?

-- Exercise, especially weight bearing exersise which stimulates muscle growth is particularly good for maintaining the immune system.
-A minimum of at least two weight bearing exercise workouts week is required.
-Women require the same amount of training as men no matter what the age .
-Somehow a litte resistance training amps up the hormones and has an effect on the body;s ability to make red and white blood cells .
-A good thing when we are senior .
+- Exercise, especially weight-bearing exercise, which stimulates muscle growth, is perfect for maintaining the immune system.
+A minimum of at least two weight-bearing exercise workouts a week is required.
+Women require the same amount of training as men, no matter what age .
+Somehow a little resistance training amps up the hormones and affects the body’s ability to make red and white blood cells—a good thing when we are seniors.